 read information from a graph.

-Our Problem Solving focus for January is ‘Find all the possibilities'.
+Our Problem Solving focus for March is ‘Make a list or table'.

 Effective questioning within Numeracy